7 Top Full-Stack Frameworks you must know in 2026!

 - Works well with front-end frameworks like Vue.js for full-stack development solutions.

-Notable Companies Using Ruby on Rails are Shopify, Airbnb, GitHub, Basecamp, and Twitch.
+Notable Companies Using Ruby on Rails: Shopify, Airbnb, GitHub, Basecamp, and Twitch.

 - MVPs and startups looking for quick deployment.